alonso-herreros/uni-tapp-lab_sock1/README_EN.md

 ### 7. Change the size of the connection queue (backlog of the socket) of the server, defined by the constant BACKLOG in the file EchoServer_seq, to 1.
 Now compile and re-start four echo clients from another host.
 What do you notice in tcpdump?
 Kill the last client to be started.
 What is the effect of doing so?
 What explanation can you give for this?

 We are now going to use setsockopt to set socket options offered to the client.
 One such option is the choice of whether or not to use the Nagle algorithm.
 However, with the Linux kernel installed in the labs, the effect of setting this option is not visible.
 For this reason we will not experiment with it but will instead check the effect of setting two of the other possible options.
-For more information about the other socket options that can be set, consult the man pages ip(7), tcp(7), socket(7) and setsockopt(2).
+For more information about the other socket options that can be set, consult the man pages `setsockopt(2)`, `socket(7)`, `ip(7)`, and `tcp(7)`.

-### 8. Now allow to bind to a port that is already in use -by setting SO_REUSEADDR option (as long as there is no active listening socket already bound to it) with setsockopt function-.
-For that, uncomment the code lines in the EchoServer_seq.c y recompile the code.
+### 8. Now allow to bind to a port that is already in use -by setting `SO_REUSEADDR `option (as long as there is no active listening socket already bound to it) with `setsockopt` function-.
+For that, uncomment the code lines in the `EchoServer_seq.c` y recompile the code.
 Observe the result of setting this option by revisiting question 4.

 ```c
 int yes=1;
 if (setsockopt(s,SOL_SOCKET,SO_REUSEADDR,&yes, sizeof(int)) != 0) {